MarkDannemiller/ECE-4385-MEMS-Materials/all-questions.md

 Question 15
 10 / 10 pts
-When growing SiO₂ using either a dry or wet oxidation process, the typical temperature required is:
+When growing SiO₂ using either a dry or wet oxidation process, the typical temperature required is ___ C:
-1000 °C
+1000
 Room Temperature
-100 °C
+100
-x 500 °C
+x 500

 Question 16
 10 / 10 pts